Beach Beer Bondi Instagram Advertisement

 - The Panel endeavours to determine complaints within 30 business days of receipt of the complaint, but this timeline depends on the timely receipt of materials and advice and the availability of Panel members to convene and decide the issue.
 The complaint was completed in this timeframe.

 - The quasi-regulatory system for alcohol beverage marketing features independent examination of most proposed alcohol beverage marketing communications against the ABAC prior to publication or broadcast.
-Pre-vetting approval was not obtained for the Product packaging.
+Pre-vetting approval was not obtained for the marketing.

 The ABAC Code